| Colonoscopy What is a Colonoscopy? The

 by other tests.
 Colonoscopy can also identify and

 treat active bleeding from the bowel.
+Colonoscopy is also an important

 way to check for colon cancer and to treat colon polyps